MichiganUnixUserGroup/mug_intro_to_linux/README.md

 - Users and Groups
 - Filesystems
 - File and Directory ownership and permissions (chown,chgrp,chmod,...)
-- Links and Symbolic Links
+- Hard links and Symbolic Links
 - Privilege escalation with sudo